 Those at the sharpest end of the housing crisis are those who find themselves homeless.
-Our aim is to work with families to try to prevent homelessness wherever we can, continuing to respond to each household's particular circumstances in a timely way, and always to treat people with dignity and respect.
-We will offer early assistance and timely advice to help them maintain their tenancies and reduce the risk of eviction, or to help them into more stable housing.
-Where this is not possible, we will ensure that the temporary accommodation we use is better quality, better managed, more secure and costs less for the council - reducing our reliance on poor quality private rented housing.
+Our aim is to work with families to try to prevent homelessness wherever we can, offering early assistance and timely advice to help them maintain their tenancies and reduce the risk of eviction, or to help them into more stable housing.
+But where this is not possible, we will ensure that the Temporary Accommodation we use is better quality, better managed, more secure and costs less for the Council - reducing our reliance on poor quality private rented housing.
 We have also set the ambitious aim of ending rough sleeping on our streets.

 Meanwhile, others may have a home, but one which is in such bad condition that it affects their and their family's well-being, for example by harming their health or their children's attainment at school.
 Many of those who rent need a better service from their landlord, and someone to defend their rights when their landlord doesn't deliver.
-We will be their champion, while we improve our own council homes and estates to a standard that goes wider than the Government's narrow definition of decent homes.
-Everyone has a right to live in a safe home, so we will work to ensure that people feel safe and secure in their home, whatever the tenure.
+We will be their champion, while we improve our own Council homes and estates to a standard that goes wider than the Government's narrow definition of decent homes.
+And everyone has a right to live in a safe home, so we will work to ensure that people feel safe and secure in their home, whatever the tenure.

-Our borough must offer something to all of those people.
-We prioritise these issues not because buildings or estates are important in themselves, but because the home in which a family lives is one of the most important factors in determining their prosperity and wellbeing.
-By ensuring every resident has a safe, stable and affordable home, we ensure they can participate in community life and achieve their full potential, and in turn build communities in which everyone can thrive, side by side, as equals.
+Our borough must offer something to all of those people, allowing all residents to participate in community life and to achieve their full potential, building communities in which everyone can thrive, side by side, as equals.